bcluca/backstubber/README.md

 Usage
 -----

-Create your app with `backstubber()` and mount your endpoint directories, e.g.:
+Create your app with `backstubber()` and mount your fake endpoints, optionally proxying all unhandled calls to a real service, e.g.:

 ````javascript
 var backstubber = require('backstubber');